-We now compare the methods in practice by applying them to the REFLUX dataset.
-Only 48% of the individuals have completely observed cost-effectiveness outcomes: there were 185 individuals with missing QALYs, 166 with missing costs, and a further 13 with missing EQ5D0 at baseline, with about a third of those with missing outcomes having switched from their allocated treatment.
-These missing data not only bring more uncertainty to our analysis, but more importantly, unless the missing data are handled appropriately can lead to biased causal estimates (Daniel et al., 2012).
-A complete case analysis would be unbiased, albeit inefficient, if the missingness is conditionally independent of the outcomes given the covariates in the model (White et al., 2010), even when the covariates have missing data, as is the case here.\\ Alternatively, a more plausible assumption is to assume the missing data are missing at random (MAR), i.e. the probability of missingness depends only on the observed data, and use multiple imputation (MI) or a full Bayesian analysis to obtain valid inferences.
+Table 3.
+RMSE for incremental cost, QALYs and INB across scenarios with 30% non-compliance, moderate correlation between outcomes and sample size n = 100† allocated treatment.
+These missing data not only bring more uncertainty to our analysis but, more importantly, unless the missing data are handled appropriately can lead to biased causal estimates (Daniel et al., 2012).
+A complete-case analysis would be unbiased, albeit inefficient, if the missingness is conditionally independent of the outcomes given the covariates in the model (White and Carlin, 2010), even when the covariates have missing data, as here.
+(This mechanism is a special case of missingness not at random.)
+Alternatively, a more plausible assumption is to assume that the missing data are missing at random, i.e. the probability of missingness depends only on the observed data, and use multiple imputation (MI) or a full Bayesian analysis to obtain valid inferences.